-Professor Emeritus Elias Schwartz dies
+Professor Emeritus Elias Schwartz

 Elias Schwartz, professor emeritus of English, died on April 5, 2012.